ooikk/Arduino-Documentation/02_RFID/RFID.md

 <img width="758" height="283" alt="image" src="https://github.com/user-attachments/assets/10ecf676-9f54-4fcf-b768-fd5af6d7aad5" />

 Based on the dump provided above, we can look at the Sector Trailers to identify the keys.<br>
-In a MIFARE Classic 1K card, the last block of every sector (Block 3, 7, 11, etc.) is the Sector Trailer.
+In a MIFARE Classic 1K card, the last block of every sector (Block 3, 7, 11,...55, 59, 63) is the Sector Trailer.
 It is formatted as:<br>
 [Key A (6 bytes)] [Access Bits (4 bytes)] [Key B (6 bytes)]

 1. Breaking down the Sector Trailer (Block 3, 7, or 11)<br>